awsdocs/aws-iot-docs/developerguide/dd-mitigation-actions.md

-# Mitigation actions<a name="device-defender-mitigation-actions"></a>
+# Mitigation actions<a name="dd-mitigation-actions"></a>

-You can use AWS IoT Device Defender to take actions to mitigate issues that were found during an audit\.
+You can use AWS IoT Device Defender to take actions to mitigate issues that were found in an Audit finding or Detect alarm\.

+**Note**
+Mitigation actions won't be performed on suppressed audit findings\.
+For more information about audit finding suppressions, see [Audit finding suppressions](audit-finding-suppressions.md)\.

+## Audit mitigation actions<a name="dd-audit-mitigation-actions"></a>

 AWS IoT Device Defender provides predefined actions for the different audit checks\.
 You configure those actions for your AWS account and then apply them to a set of findings\.
 Those findings can be:

-**Note**
-Mitigation actions won't be performed on suppressed audit findings\.
-For more information about audit finding suppressions, see [Audit finding suppressions](audit-finding-suppressions.md)\.
 + All findings from an audit\.
 This option is available in both the AWS IoT console and by using the AWS CLI\.
 + A list of individual findings\.
 This option is only available by using the AWS CLI\.
 + A filtered set of findings from an audit\.